scj1091/rockharbor/README.md

 - Go to Network Admin (top right), then to Settings and make sure subsites are allowed to upload content

+In order to pull Twitter feeds, a Twitter application must be made and the consumer credentials stored in `wp-config.php`:

+    define('TWITTER_CONSUMER_KEY', 'my consumer key');
+    define('TWITTER_CONSUMER_SECRET', 'my secret key');

+This allows themes to authenticate Twitter users (usually the site's Twitter account) against the application.
+The application only needs read permission as all it does it use Twitter's `/search/tweets` API endpoint.

 ### Homepage

 The homepage is a static page that displays its content above the main nav bar,